 What is a 30/60/90-Day Plan?

-A 30/60/90-day plan outlines the objective your marketing efforts are working toward over a three-month period; it also defines the tactics and strategies that need to be accomplished during that time frame in order to achieve your goals.
+A 30/60/90-day plan is typically driven by marketing, and outlines the objective your overall marketing and sales teams are working toward over a three-month period; it also defines the tactics and strategies that need to be accomplished during that time frame in order to achieve your goals.

 “[A 30/60/90-day plan] is the prescriptive roadmap for how your marketing team is going to support your organization’s revenue goals,” says Principal Inbound Strategist Alyssa Lowry.